-According to MouthHealthy.org, a subsidiary of the American Dental Association, the history of teeth cleaning is quite impressive.
+According to MouthHealthy.org, a subsidiary of the American Dental Association, the history of teeth cleaning is quite impressive which is why we thought we’d share these toothbrush history facts.
 Read on to see 3 fun facts about toothbrushes.

 Teeth Cleaning is a Centuries-Old Practice

 Archaeologists uncovered teeth cleaning practices used by many of our predecessors in many different places: